paysafe-paylater/ppl-purchase-api/docs/java-sdk.md

-# Introduction
+# Java SDK
 The Java server SDK provides a simplified way to integrate with the Paysafe Pay Later instore purchase API.
-The source code of this SDK can be found on [Github](https://github.com).
+The source code of this SDK can be found on [Github](https://github.com/Paysafecard-DEV/ppl-purchase-sdk).
 This documentation contains information on how to get started with the Paysafe Pay Later Java SDK.

 # Installation
 The Paysafe Pay Later Java SDK can be installed using [Maven](http://maven.apache.org/) by including the following to the POM file: